-1. 1.
-Do you hold paid or unpaid membership(s) on industry/corporate (for proboard(s) of directors or scientific or financial advisory boards related to sleer research or sleep medicine? \square YES (List names of all industries or corporations): Click or tap here to enter text. □ NO 2.
-Do you serve on board(s) of directors or advisory board(s) of a professional organization(s) other than the SRS?
-(Excluding the APSS or SRS Foundation Boards) ☐ YES (List names of all organizations): Click or tap here to enter text. □ NO 4.
-Are you or a family member involved in developing goods or services which compete with SRS products or services - e.g. the Basics of Sleep Guide , or PubAlert? ☐ YES (List names of all products or services): Click or tap here to enter text.
+1. Do you hold paid or unpaid membership(s) on industry/corporate (for profit) board(s) of directors or scientific or financial advisory boards related to sleep research or sleep medicine?

+☐ YES (List names of all industries or corporations): Click or tap here to enter text.

+2. Do you serve on board(s) of directors or advisory board(s) of a professional organization(s) other than the SRS?
+(Excluding the APSS or SRS Foundation Boards)

+□ YES (List names of all organizations): Click or tap here to enter text.

+3. Are you or a family member involved in developing goods or services which compete with SRS products or services - e.g. the Basics of Sleep Guide, or PubAlert?

-Page | 8 Approved 8/4/2023
+□ YES (List names of all products or services): Click or tap here to enter text.

-□ NO 5.
-Do you or a family member have financial interest in, or own part or all of a company selling sleep products or services or stock in such a company, including ownership of a sleep center by a practicing sleep physician? (mutual funds excluded) ☐ YES (List names of all companies): Click or tap here to enter text. □ NO 6.
-Have you accepted payments (honoraria) for speaking engagements from industry within the last year or have contracted to accept such payments in the future?
-Have you received funds from CME-granting organizations? (unrestricted educational grants excluded) $\hfill \Box$ YES (List names of all industries/sources of funds): Click or tap here to enter text. □ NO 7.
-Are you a member of an industry speaker's bureau ? ☐ YES (List names of all bureaus): Click or tap here to enter text. □ NO 8.
-Do you raise funds from industry for a sleep/circadian related organization or activity? ☐ YES (List names of all organizations/activities): Click or tap here to enter text. □ NO 9.
-Have you or a family member received consultation fees from industry or a sleep-related business within the last year?
-Have you or a family member received a personal gift , including travel to scientific or business meetings, provided by industry or a sleep-related business within the last year?
+5. Do you or a family member have financial interest in, or own part or all of a company selling sleep products or services or stock in such a company, including ownership of a sleep center by a practicing sleep physician? (mutual funds excluded)

+□ YES (List names of all companies): Click or tap here to enter text.

+6. Have you accepted payments (honoraria) for speaking engagements from industry within the last year or have contracted to accept such payments in the future?
+Have you received funds from CME-granting organizations? (unrestricted educational grants excluded)

+□ YES (List names of all industries/sources of funds): Click or tap here to enter text.

+7. Are you a member of an industry speaker's bureau?

+□ YES (List names of all bureaus): Click or tap here to enter text.

+8. Do you raise funds from industry for a sleep/circadian related organization or activity?

+□ YES (List names of all organizations/activities): Click or tap here to enter text.

+9. Have you or a family member received consultation fees from industry or a sleep-related business within the last year?
+Have you or a family member received a personal gift, including travel to scientific or business meetings, provided by industry or a sleep-related business within the last year?
 Has your institution received a gift from industry or a sleep-related business as a result of your professional relationship?

-Page | 9 Approved 8/4/2023
+□ YES (List names of all companies): Click or tap here to enter text.

+10. Have you or a family member received a research grant or contract from industry within the last year?

-SIC GN ATURE: Date: NO YES (List names of all journals): Click or tap here to enter text.
-12. foc you hold a strategic decision-making, editorial position with a journal cused on sleep and/or circadian rhythms (e.g., Editor-in-Chief, Deputy litor)?
-NO YES (List names of all companies): Click or tap here to enter text.
-11. eve you or a family member received discounted or free use of material or uipment from industry within the last year?
-NO YES (List names of all companies): Click or tap here to enter text.
-10. nve you or a family member received a research grant or contract from dustry within the last year?
-NO YES (List names of all companies): Click or tap here to enter text.
+□ YES (List names of all companies): Click or tap here to enter text.

+- 11. Have you or a family member received discounted or free use of material or equipment from industry within the last year? - □ YES (List names of all companies): Click or tap here to enter text.
-Approved 8/4/2023 $\label{eq:page 10} \textit{Page | 10}$ Page 77 of 138

-2.4 Reserve Fund Investment Policy

-Purpose
+12. Do you hold a strategic decision-making, editorial position with a journal focused on sleep and/or circadian rhythms (e.g., Editor-in-Chief, Deputy Editor)?

+□ YES (List names of all journals): Click or tap here to enter text.

+SIGNATURE: \\\\\ Date:

+2.4 RESERVE FUND INVESTMENT POLICY